The OSS Projects You Depend on Take Security Seriously. Do You?

 The effective security of a project is a function of several factors:

 • Does the project have a mature security effort? - Going back to a project like Tomcat.
-Does the project accept vulnerability reports? do they address vulnerabilities on a private list? and how quick are they to fix security bugs?
+Does the project accept vulnerability reports?
+Do they address vulnerabilities on a private list? and how quick are they to fix security bugs?

 • Are you paying attention? - If you are not paying attention, a project's investment in security is worthless to you.
-If you use Tomcat and you don't pay attention to the Tomcat security team your own security will degrade over time.
+If you use Tomcat and don't pay attention to the Tomcat security team, your own security will degrade over time.
 (You might as well just not evaluate security at all.)

 Picture of Tim OBrien